vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-testing-restful-web-services/index.md

 ### Adding body

 But HTTP headers are not enough.
-For methods such as POST, you\'ll also want to specify body the of the request.
+For methods such as POST, you'll also want to specify body the of the request.
 You can do so by leaving one blank line after the end of the request declaration.
 The body can be multiline.
 You can have multiple requests in one file and separate them by a line with \#\#\#.

 ```json
 POST http://localhost:8090/persons/add/